Teen arrested for fatal Ogden shooting which killed one man, critically wounded gunman’s brother, police say | Gephardt Daily

 “Under Miranda, Ricardo stated he had brought his adult brother to meet with another individual to fight them over a disagreement,” the affidavit says.
 “Ricardo stated that several other individuals he was not expecting showed up to the fight and he became afraid that his life was in danger.
 Ricardo stated he never observed any of the other individuals with a weapon at any time, and they never made any threats involving a weapon of any kind.”

 Caballero told investigators one person began to advance toward his brother, “but never displayed any weapons and never made any threats indicating they were armed.
 Ricardo stated he pulled out a 9mm pistol and began firing towards the two individuals who were close to his brother.
 Ricardo stated as he shot at the individuals near his brother, his brother cried out in pain, which made Ricardo realize he shot his brother.
-As he (Ricardo Caballo) was shooting, he heard another individual cry out in pain as if he had also been shot.
+As he (Ricardo Caballero) was shooting, he heard another individual cry out in pain as if he had also been shot.
 Ricardo stated he knew it was likely that someone else besides his brother had been shot.
 (An individual was found deceased on scene with multiple gunshot wounds).”

 Several 9mm casings were located at the scene near the deceased victim’s body, the police statement says.
 All casings matched the description of the type of ammunition Ricardo stated he carries in his gun.